Carrier 59SC5A Error Code 31: Pressure Switch Did Not Close or Reopened

 Contact a licensed HVAC technician if:

-- The vent pipe and condensate drain are clear but the code persists
+- The exhaust vent and intake appear clear but code 31 persists

-- The inducer motor sounds unusually loud, is grinding, or does not start at all
+- The inducer motor sounds unusually loud or does not start